Speech synthesis: Apple

 The first speech system integrated into an operating system that shipped in quantity was Apple Computer's MacInTalk.
 The software was licensed from third-party developers Joseph Katz and Mark Barton (later, SoftVoice, Inc.) and was featured during the 1984 introduction of the Macintosh computer.
-This January demo required 512 kilobytes of RAM memory.
+This January demo required 512 kilobytes of RAM.
 As a result, it could not run in the 128 kilobytes of RAM the first Mac actually shipped with.
 So, the demo was accomplished with a prototype 512k Mac, although those in attendance were not told of this and the synthesis demo created considerable excitement for the Macintosh.
 In the early 1990s Apple expanded its capabilities offering system wide text-to-speech support.
 With the introduction of faster PowerPC-based computers they included higher quality voice sampling.
 Apple also introduced speech recognition into its systems which provided a fluid command set.
 More recently, Apple has added sample-based voices.
 Starting as a curiosity, the speech system of Apple Macintosh has evolved into a fully supported program, PlainTalk, for people with vision problems.
 VoiceOver was for the first time featured in 2005 in Mac OS X Tiger (10.4).
 During 10.4 (Tiger) and first releases of 10.5 (Leopard) there was only one standard voice shipping with Mac OS X. Starting with 10.6 (Snow Leopard), the user can choose out of a wide range list of multiple voices.
 VoiceOver voices feature the taking of realistic-sounding breaths between sentences, as well as improved clarity at high read rates over PlainTalk.
 Mac OS X also includes say, a command-line based application that converts text to audible speech.
 The AppleScript Standard Additions includes a say verb that allows a script to use any of the installed voices and to control the pitch, speaking rate and modulation of the spoken text.